What is Human-Centered Design? Explained for Families

 Human-centered design is both art and science.
 It balances empathy, creativity, behavioural science and systems thinking.

-The Process: The Double Diamond of Human-centered Design
+The Process: The Double Diamond of Human-Centred Design

-Designers often use the Double Diamond as a simple way to move from problem to solution.
+Designers often use the Double Diamond as a way to visualise the move from broad challenge to solution.
+Below is a version adapted for families.
 It breaks the journey into four phases:

 The process is often shown as a neat, linear journey from the first diamond to the second.
-In reality, it’s non-linear.
-Designers loop back, revisit, or jump ahead when new insights emerge.
-At home, this flexibility is even more important.
-You might start at different phases depending on the context.
-What matters is being aware of where you are and what else might be needed.
+In reality, it’s often non-linear.
+Designers often move back and forth, revisit earlier steps or jump ahead when new discoveries emerge.
+At home, this flexibility matters even more important.
+What matters is staying aware of where you are and knowing what each phase can offer.
+With practice over time, the connections between them become clear, forming a cohesive loop that helps you see how everything fits together.

 Families often jump straight from problem to solution, focusing on quick fixes.
 Looking at challenges through the Double Diamond helps us pause, step back, and better understand what’s driving the situation before reacting.